hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > Context:

-> * on a site (1080), someone makes on the local router usb disk a daily backup of all his PCs important files.
+> * on a site (1080), someone makes a daily backup of all his PCs important files on the local router usb disk .
-> * on another site (8075), someone else makes on the local router usb disk a daily backup of all his PCs important files.
+> * on another site (8075), someone else makes a daily backup of all his PCs important fileson the local router usb disk.
 > * each of them wants to place a copy of its local backup to a remote site, meaning that each of them wants to daily transfer its backup to the other router usb disk.
 > * when possible, all commands come from 1080.